SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/MemoryGameModel.md

 communicating directly with the model.

 In the remainder of this chapter, we describe the game model in detail.
-If you want to move directly to building graphical elements using Bloc, you can find this model in the package `Bloc-MemoryGame-Demo`.
+If you want to move directly to building graphical elements using Bloc, you can find this model in the package `Bloc-MemoryGame`.

 ### Reviewing the card model